James Sulivane

+Captain James Sulivane (sometimes spelled Sullivane) was a 2nd lieutenant in the Continental Army during the American Revolutionary War.
+After the war's end, in 1785, he was the primary catalyst in the growth and development of present-day East New Market, Maryland.

+Background

-Captain James Sulivane was born March 30, 1737, possibly at East New Market's Friendship Hall.
+Sulivane was born March 30, 1737, to Daniel Sullivane and Sarah Anderton possibly at East New Market's Friendship Hall in what was then pre-Revolution British America.
 Sulivane married Mary Ennalls in the early 1760s and had at least four children.

 American War of Independence

-James Sulivane was also a prominent local figure in the American Revolutionary War.
+Sulivane was also a prominent local figure in the American Revolutionary War.
 He served as a 2nd Lieutenant and Captain for a local militia group that he organized.
 The group was called "The New Market Blues".
 Sulivane later served as the Deputy Assistant Commissary for the Continental Army.
 As commissary, he would obtain arms, food, clothing, and other provisions for the army.